Polidex Logo

 Controversies

-• Seen by some as emblematic of entrenched Connecticut Democratic establishment politics
+• Seen by opponents as emblematic of long-running Connecticut Democratic establishment politics.

 Top Donors